thosgood/this-weeks-finds/markdown/101-151/week149.md

 This is perhaps more obvious for the latter two spaces - the integers are so basic that it's hard to see what's so "quantum-mechanical" about them.
-However, since each of these spaces is just the loop space of the next, they're all part of tightly linked sequence\... and I want to know what comes next!
+However, since each of these spaces is just the loop space of the next, they're all part of tightly linked sequence... and I want to know what comes next!

 But I'm digressing.
 I really want to focus on K(Z,2), or in other